microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-send-activityfeednotifications.md

 - Keep in mind that with the `systemDefault` activity type you cannot:
   - Utilize the built-in localization features provided by manifests.
   - Rely solely on sending customizable notifications with the  `systemDefault` activity type.
 Users can turn off all notifications from your app with a single toggle in the Microsoft Teams client settings, which could hinder communication between your app and its users.
-- Recurring and large batch of notifications should still use templated notifications since they require activity templates in the manifest.
+- Templated notifications are still recommended for recurring and large batches of notifications because they require activity templates in the manifest.
 - The `systemDefault` reserved activity type remains available for use, regardless of the activity types listed in your app's manifest.

 ## Customize how the notifications alert you